BrownieGD/TurboMarcel/README.md

 OUT String -> Note there are no quotes!
 U can use {var} to insert a variable.
 It is just an output to the Console.
 IN varname -> Creates an variable and sets its value to an input out of the next line VAl name value -> Creates an variable and sets the value.
 Infers the type.
+You can also do VAL x (2 + 1) to evaluate an expression.
 COND (true) x -> If the condition is true it jumps to line x.
 ```